Code-Institute-Submissions/Milestone2-Interactive-Frontend/specialremarks-js.md

 Function is called with amount of cards as a parameter.
 It clears first all elements from playfield and then runs through a loop for the amount of cards needed to be generated.
 When generating the playfield for 8-cards there is this special case to have a dummy cardshell element appended after 4 cards have been generated (to keep the grid 3 x 3 cards).
-This is placed in the middle of playfield and has the same proportions as all other cards.
+It hhas the same proportions as the normal cardshell.
-Afterwards each generated card gets two elements appended, front and back card face.
+Afterwards each generated card receives two elements appended, front and back card face.

 <h2> function setCardshellSize(num) </h2>